Liner too Big

 I stretch my liners into place, so once the bottom is full of water, I pull the sides up straight.
 That way you know where to bunch the liner, the key is to keep all the wrinkles straight up and down.
 When you do this you have done all you can for that particular liner.

 Would another liner from the same company fit different?
 Probably not.
 Every liner from that year will probably fit the same.

-If it that bad, and you have remeasured your pool, complain.
-See it that gets you anywhere.
+If it is that bad, and you have remeasured your pool, complain.
+See if that gets you anywhere.

 Best of Luck.